zio/zio/docs/guides/migrate/migration-guide.md

 ### Hub

 `Hub` is a new concurrent data structure like `Queue`.
-While `Queue` solves the problem of _distributing_ messages to multiple consumers, the `Hub` solves the problem of _broadcasting_ the same message to multiple consumers.
+While `Queue` solves the problem of _distributing_ messages to multiple consumers, `Hub` solves the problem of _broadcasting_ the same message to multiple consumers.

 ![Hub](/img/assets/hub.svg)